 10.11.6 Interpretation of subgroup analyses and meta-regressions

-2. Was the analysis pre-specified or post hoc?
+- Was the analysis pre-specified or post hoc?
 Authors should state whether subgroup analyses were pre-specified or undertaken after the results of the studies had been compiled (post hoc).
 More reliance may be placed on a subgroup analysis if it was one of a small number of pre-specified analyses.
 Performing numerous post-hoc subgroup analyses to explain heterogeneity is a form of data dredging.
 Data dredging is condemned because it is usually possible to find an apparent, but false, explanation for heterogeneity by considering lots of different characteristics.
+When the subgroups are defined using a continuous variable, it is important that the cut-point has been selected independently of the observed difference(s) between subgroups.

-5. Is there a statistically significant difference between subgroups?
-To establish whether there is a different effect of an intervention in different situations, the magnitudes of effects in different subgroups should be compared directly with each other.
+- Is there statistically strong evidence of a difference between subgroups?
+To establish whether there is a different effect of an intervention in different situations, the magnitudes of effects in different subgroups should be compared directly with each other, e.g. by calculating a P value for the difference.
 In particular, statistical significance of the results within separate subgroup analyses should not be compared (see Section 10.11.3.1).

 10.11.7 Investigating the effect of underlying risk